Sidney Frances Bateman

-Sidney Frances (Cowell) Bateman (March 29, 1823 – January 13, 1881) was an American actor, playwright, and theatrical manager who spent much of her career on the American stage.
+Sidney Frances (Cowell) Bateman (March 29, 1823 – January 13, 1881) was an American actress, playwright, and theatrical manager who spent much of her career on the American stage.

 Biography

 Sidney Frances Cowell was the daughter of Joseph Cowell, an English comic actor who had settled in America, and the actress Frances Cowell (née Sheppard).
 Aged 16 she married Hezekiah Linthicum Bateman, also an actor.
 They moved to St. Louis in the 1850s before moving on to New York and later to London, where Hezekiah managed the Lyceum Theatre.

 After her husband's death in 1875, Sidney Frances Bateman continued to manage the Lyceum for another three years until she had a disagreement with Henry Irving over the quality of her daughters' acting, when it was reported: "With regard to the Lyceum, it is stated that the difference between Mr. Irving and Mrs. Bateman had reference to the personnel of the company.
 Mr. Irving is said to have told Mrs. Bateman that he was resolved to have actors to act with him, and not dolls, otherwise he would no longer play at the Lyceum.
 The result was that Mrs. Bateman threw up the management of the theatre, and Mr. Irving takes her place."
 She became manager of the Sadler's Wells Theatre and took her daughters with her.
 She held the position until her death.
 She was the first to bring to England an entire American company with an American play, Joaquin Miller's The Danites.

 Bateman was also the author of several popular plays, in one of which, Self (1857), she and her husband made a great success.